1997 – Around the World and Close to Home

-Professional football and soccer, soccer and football, have been intertwined since the Sounders first launched in 1974.
-And in 1997 the two sports that share and oblong box for a field united to find a way to ensure their future.
+Professional football and soccer have been intertwined since the Sounders first launched in 1974.
+And in 1997, the two sports that share and oblong box for a field united to find a way to ensure their future.

 Major League Soccer had bypassed Seattle when issuing charter franchises for 1996 due to a lack of a proper stadium.
 When Ken Behring began packing up the Seahawks for a move to Southern California in early 1997, that, too, was rooted in the argument that the Kingdome was no longer suitable.